-JAPANESE - ADVANCED PLACEMENT (FOR 409, 410)OPEN TO:12Full Year CoursePREREQUISITE:C grade in Japanese 5-6Requires passing 1st semester to remain in 2nd semester
+JAPANESE - ADVANCED PLACEMENT (FOR 409, 410)

+OPEN TO: 12Full Year CoursePREREQUISITE:Recommended at least a C grade in Japanese 6Requires passing 1st semester to remain in 2nd semester

 This Advanced Placement course is designed as a college-level comprehensive course covering four major skills of the Japanese language: speaking, listening, reading, and writing.
 Much attention is paid to grammatical accuracy and vocabulary development.